-The red color comes from a large deposit of red Grinnell argillite.
-This is a fine-grained, sedimentary mudstone common in this area, but less commonly seen in Waterton Lakes National Park than our much larger International Peace Park neighbor to the south.
+The red color comes from a large deposit of red Grinnell argillite which is a fine-grained, sedimentary mudstone common in this area, but less commonly seen in Waterton Lakes National Park than our much larger International Peace Park neighbor to the south.

-Soon, a short series of well-graded and maintained switchbacks lift the Rowe Lakes Trail up the side of 2,728 m (8,950 ft) Mount Lineham, through dense forest to traverse a series of relatively level, grassy avalanche chutes, interrupted by sections of forest on the southeast flank of Mount Lineham.
+Soon, a short series of well-graded and maintained switchbacks lift the Rowe Lakes Trail up the side of 2,728 m (8,950 ft) Mount Lineham through dense forest to traverse a series of relatively level, grassy avalanche chutes interrupted by sections of forest on the southeast flank of Mount Lineham.

 The Rowe Lakes Trail is interesting, with a wide range of hiking experience on easy trail, through a broad range of forest offering frequent openings to outstanding views of the valley between Mount Lineham and Mount Rowe.

-Straight ahead leads to another trail junction for Upper Rowe Lake or Lineham Ridge and on to the Tamarack Trail taken by multiple day backpackers.
+Straight ahead leads to another trail junction for Upper Rowe Lake or Lineham Ridge and on to the Tamarack Trail used by multiple day backpackers.

 The trail to Lower Rowe Lake crosses a bridge and climbs gently on trail adjacent to a beautiful, rocky creek flowing from the lake.

-It would be easy to spend the entire day here exploring the circumference of the lake, surrounding rock and forest terrain.
-Reluctantly, I turn around and hike back down to the trail junction.
+It would be easy to spend the entire day here exploring the circumference of the lake, surrounding rock and forest terrain but reluctantly, a retreat is necessary to hike back down to the main trail junction for more hiking.